Southwest London Health Inequalities Fund

 - Think place-based first: While cross-borough work is possible, understanding and aligning with individual borough priorities strengthens applications given the place-based allocation model

-- Small grants build relationships: Consider applying for smaller £500 grants through programs like Winter Engagement Fund to establish track record before applying for larger allocations
+- Small grants build relationships: Consider applying for smaller £500 grants through programmes like Winter Engagement Fund to establish track record before applying for larger allocations

-- Monitor timing closely: Application windows are relatively short (approximately 5 weeks in 2023/24 round), so preparation before rounds open is essential
+- Monitor timing closely: Application windows are relatively short (approximately 5 weeks), so preparation before rounds open is essential

 🎯 You've done the research.
 Now write an application they can't refuse.